Big Tech earnings will decide the fate of the stock market this week

 Alphabet

-Announcing Q2 2022 earnings today (July 26) at 2 PM PT.
+Announcing Q2 2022 earnings today (July 26) at 2 PM PT

 - What to watch for: Despite some PR snafus (the company was caught sharing user data with a sanctioned Russian company), Google parent Alphabet keeps chugging along.
 But many analysts will be eager to see how much TikTok is affecting YouTube’s ad revenue, as it has grown into a formidable competitor, especially among younger users.
 As of Tuesday, Alphabet’s stock is trading at around $105—a decrease of more than 25% year-to-date.